vrandall66/front-end-submissions-public/1703/mod-4/byob/JOEHEITKAMP-DAVEWEINSTOCK.md

 * I'm a little confused by the way the test files are split up.
 I assumed the JWT tests would literally just test the authentication endpoint, but it looks like you have tests for resorts and trails split up between all different files.
 It's a little tough to follow this way.

 * [This](https://github.com/dstock48/byo-backend/blob/master/test/states-routes.spec.js#L415-L456) is a really nesty test that's difficult to follow.
-No test should have to contain more than 1 request.
+No unit test should have to contain more than 1 request.
 I'm not sure why you are going through a POST, GET and DELETE all in this single it block.
 The more requests you add to a single test, the more error prone it is and less likely to reflect the true source of a bug.
+Making all these assertions **is** good for integration test purposes, but unecessary here/you would still always want a unit test to cover a single responsibility.

 ### JavaScript Style